popkdodge/popkdodge/README.md

 - ⚡ Fun fact: ...
 -->
 :dragon_face: Hi everyone!
 I am a Data Scientist/Machine Learning Engineer who is currently working remotely for Gump's.
-- 💬 Ask me about my AirBnB price predictior app and my Porsche price predictor app.
+- 💬 Ask me about my AWS SAM Architecture
 - 🔭 I’m currently working on a side project with a non-profit to provide more information regarding police violence with Human-rights first group.

 :calling: Please reach out if you want to discuss ideas, code, startups or you are interested in working with me.